facebook/react-native-website/website/versioned_docs/version-0.60/picker.md

 original_id: picker
 ---

-Renders the native picker component on iOS and Android.
+Renders the native picker component on Android and iOS.
 Example:

 ```jsx
 <Picker